Advocate (noun)

 formed by a collection of particulars into a whole mass or sum, united

-A machine travels through a certain path, resulting from the aggregate
+A machine travels through a certain path, resulting from the aggregate combination of

 the parts moving within it.